sgfsweden/gwrefpy/docs/user_guide/getting_started.rst

     pip install gwrefpy --upgrade

 Once you have the package installed, you can start using it in your Python environment.
-You start by importing the necessary modules:
+You allways start by importing the gwrefpy package:
 .. code-block:: python

     import gwrefpy as gw
-    import pandas as pd
-    import numpy as np
-    import matplotlib.pyplot as plt
-    from datetime import datetime